Residency for Tuition Purposes

 Not everyone is eligible for resident tuition.
 Highline is here to help you navigate and work within the rules and requirements set by the state of Washington.

 Highline does not make the laws about who is considered a Washington state resident.
-We guide students who are working to establish, or to evidence, their status.
+We guide students who are working to establish, or to show, their eligibility.

-The information a student provides on the Application for Admission determines what tuition rate he or she is eligible.
+The information a student provides on the Application for Admission determines the tuition rate for which he or she is eligible.

-In the myHighline activation code mailing, we alert those who have been coded as non-residents.
-Students have a time-limited window of opportunity to correct any errors that they might have made in the residency responses.
-After that, to qualify for resident tuition a student must provide specific and detailed evidence of residency.
+In the email that includes the myHighline activation code, we alert those who have been coded as non-residents.
+Students have a window of opportunity to correct any errors that they might have made in the residency responses.
+After that time period, a student must provide specific and detailed proof of eligibility.
 We encourage you to email Admissions from your myHighline.
 We can then help you determine the complexity involved, what paperwork you need and whether an appointment would be helpful.

-- To request a change in coding from non-resident to resident usually requires specific and detailed evidence of eligibility.
+- To request a change in coding from non-resident to resident usually requires specific and detailed documentation.
 If you have questions, contact Admissions from your Highline email account (include your Student ID number).
 We can help you determine your options, what paperwork might be required and if an appointment would be helpful.

 - To request a change from non-resident to non-resident with waiver, come to Admissions with your U.S. Permanent Resident card or proof of your U.S. citizenship or U.S. National status (original documents, please).